seanj06/Python-Blackjack-p3/README.md

   If the username is valid the user is shown a welcome message and the game starts.
  ![Username](docs/README-images/Home-screen.png)

-  - If the user presses the I key they are brought to the instructions page where text is typed out in a typewrite effect and user is given a prompt to enter any key to return to the main menu
+  - If the user presses the I key they are brought to the instructions page where text is typed out in a typewriter effect and user is given a prompt to enter any key to return to the main menu
   ![Instruction Page](docs/README-images/ins-page.png)

  ### Bet Input